 - Facebook Page Admin rights

 Before we get started, let's get some terminology straight.
-Before Facebook did several rounds of redesign, it used to have Tabs on top of the Facebook Pages, which served as a primary navigation for pages.
+Before Facebook did several rounds of redesigns, it used to have Tabs on top of the Facebook Pages, which served as primary navigation for pages.
 Then there were tabs on the side, etc. Through endless UI changes.
-Today, these tabs have moved to the side as became links, BUT the naming has stayed the same — Facebook still calls them “Page Tabs” and that's what's I’ll use thruout the post.
+Today, these tabs (Facebook page apps) have moved to the left side as a navigation menu.
+We call them “Page apps” or “Facebook landing pages” and that's what's I will be using throughout the post.

-Here's a screenshot of what is considered to be “page tabs”:
+Here's a screenshot of what is considered to be “page apps”:

 Now when we have this straight, let's get started!
 We’re going to see how to add a custom tab to a Facebook page step by step…

 1. Grant Access to the Facebook's Developer App & Do a Basic Setup